 Also, companies like ManageGo are attempting to revamp the rental platform by allowing tenants to pay in cryptocurrencies.
 This type of platform can bolster both the online reputations for tenants and owners and ensure transparency in the marketplace.

 Creating a blockchain platform for real estate and rental companies, however, can be very difficult.
 Blockchain is still a fairly new technology and finding specialists to work with can be challenging.
 In addition, these people must be well versed in encryption and mathematics.
-Outsourcing blockchain development is often a common solution to this problem.
+Blockchain consulting is often a common solution to this problem.
 Hiring a team of remote blockchain engineers, encryption engineers, and mathematics specialists can speed up development and save money.

 4. Internet of Things